maize-genetics/phg_v2/docs/build_and_load.md

 !!! note
     As of version 2.4.X, the phg utilizes a new version of anchorwave(1.2.3).
     This changes how ASM coordinates are handled.
-If you are using old MAF files, please use the --legacy-maf-file flag for create-maf-vcf.
+    If you are using old MAF files generated either from anchorwave 1.2.2 or from PHGv2 version 2.3 or earlier, please use the --legacy-maf-file flag for create-maf-vcf.